anontechnology/documentation/docs/libraries.md

 ### Adding an Attribute to an Entity or User

-Attributes are stored as key/value pairs of strings.
-Both users and entities can have attributes set to them.
-If there is an existing attribute in the system with the key of the provided attribute, that attribute will be updated; otherwise, a new attribute will be created.
+[Attributes](/glossary/attribute) are stored as key/value pairs of strings.
+Both Users and Entities can have Attributes set to them.
+If there is an existing Attribute in the system with the key of the provided Attribute, that Attribute will be updated; otherwise, a new Attribute will be created.

   ``` java
   // Adding an attribute to user